It's easy to get started with payroll with eSmart Payroll.

 Under California law, employers are required to report specific information periodically

 • Report of New Employee(s) (DE 34)

 • Quarterly Contribution Return and Report of Wages (DE 9) and

 • Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C)

 NYS-1: If you withhold $700 or more during a calendar quarter you must remit the tax with Form NYS-1, Return of Tax Withheld, within 3 or 5 business days after the payroll report that caused the accumulated tax withheld to equal or exceed $700.

 NYS-45: All employers required to withhold tax from wages must file Form NYS-45, Quarterly Combined Withholding, Wage Reporting, and Unemployment Insurance Return, each calendar quarter.

-Form 941 (Employer's Quarterly Federal Tax Form) and 944 (Employer's Annual Federal Tax Form) is the forms used by employers to report employment taxes, withholding amounts, deposit amounts, and amounts due to the IRS.
+New 2020 form 941 (Employer's Quarterly Federal Tax Form) and 944 (Employer's Annual Federal Tax Form) is the forms used by employers to report employment taxes, withholding amounts, deposit amounts, and amounts due to the IRS.